 Humber Residences provides safe and secure accommodation, but we always encourage residents to be alert and aware of their environment at all times.
-Both North and Lakeshore Residences have 24-hour Front Desk services and staff or security staff patrol each night.
-The Resident Assistants provide a presence on every floor and the Residence Life Coordinators are live-in professional staff that deal with emergency situations.
+Both North and Lakeshore Residences have 24-hour Front Desk services and staff on call each night.
+The Resident Assistants and Residence Life Coordinators live in the buildings, and respond to emergency situations as needed.
 Security cameras are located on all floors and all exits on the main floor.